 Expats working in Madrid can expect to be immersed in a modern city that lays claim to most of the population in Spain's central region, as well as the majority of its economic activity.

-Job market in Madrid
+The job market in Madrid

 Expats working in Madrid will receive some of the highest wages in Spain, which is an additional attraction for those moving to the city.
-The downside of this is that the growing population and increased demand for real estate mean that the cost of living in Madrid is also higher than the rest of the country.
+The downside of this is that the growing population and increased demand for real estate mean that the cost of living in Madrid is also higher than in the rest of the country.
 It should also be noted that salaries in Madrid are generally lower than in other Western European countries.

 Finding a job in Madrid

 Expats from EU countries have the advantage of not needing a work permit for Spain.
 Employers also generally offer job contracts to other European nationals before looking outside the continent.

 New arrivals who are non-EU nationals will need to have a job offer or apply to be self-employed to legally work in Madrid.
 Expats moving to Madrid will need to secure an NIE (Número de Identificación de Exrenajeros) or TIE (Tarjeta de Identidad de Extranjero) number to work in the city.
 EU nationals can apply for an NIE number, while expats from non-EU countries will need to apply for both the NIE and TIE numbers.
 These will allow expats to legally open a business, buy a car, work and secure accommodation in the city.
 Newcomers can visit the Madrid City Council website for specific application processes for the NIE and TIE numbers for Madrid.

 It is a good idea for expats to contact a recruitment specialist or head-hunter in Spain to assist them with finding a job.
 There are also several online portals, such as LinkedIn and Indeed, which advertise job openings and should be checked regularly.